Sanglorian/orcus/Orcus Monsters - current.md

 > **HP:** 54, **Staggered:** 27
 > **Resist:**&nbsp;Melee and Ranged attacks (half damage), **Vulnerable:**&nbsp;Near and Far attacks 10
 > *Swarm Violence aura 1:* If an enemy begins their turn in this aura, makes a basic melee attack against them as a free action.
-> *Frenzied Aura aura 2:* The quipper swarm’s swarm attack aura increase to 2 squares the first time an adjacent enemy becomes staggered.
+> *Frenzied Aura aura 2:* The quipper swarm’s swarm attack aura increases to 2 squares the first time an adjacent enemy becomes staggered.
 >
 > ‡	**Razor Storm** (standard, at-will)
 > +11 vs AC; 1d8+4 damage, and the target takes persistent 5 damage (save ends).